Through the Wire

-"Through the Wire" peaked at number 15 on the Billboard Hot 100 and received positive reviews from music critics.
-It was certified Platinum and Gold in the United States and United Kingdom, respectively.
-The song was nominated for a 2005 Grammy Award for Best Rap Solo Performance, but lost to Jay-Z's "99 Problems".
+Upon its release, "Through the Wire" received near-universal acclaim from music critics and peaked at number 15 on the Billboard Hot 100, staying on the charts for a total of twenty-one weeks.
+It also charted in the top 10 on three other charts in the United States and one in the United Kingdom, the latter being its highest position, a peak at number 3 on the UK Hip Hop and R&B Singles and Albums Charts.
+The track was also certified Platinum by the Recording Industry Association of America (RIAA) and the British Phonographic Industry (BPI) respectively, alongside certifying Gold in Denmark.
+The song was nominated for a Grammy Award, specifically for Best Rap Solo Performance, in 2005, but lost to Roc-A-Fella co-head Jay-Z's "99 Problems".
 The music video was financed by West, who was inspired by an Adidas advertisement.
-It won Video of the Year at the 2004 Source Hip Hop Awards.
+The video would end up winning Video of the Year at the 2004 Source Hip Hop Awards.